nthieu173/shogun2fix/README.md

 #  Running Total War Shogun 2

-https://www.reddit.com/r/linux_gaming/comments/1844dfd/running_total_war_shogun_2/
+Copied from original Reddit post for archival purpose.
+Thanks for not letting a game die r/zargex. https://www.reddit.com/r/linux_gaming/comments/1844dfd/running_total_war_shogun_2/

 Tonight I was able to run Shogun 2 natively on Linux for first time.
 I got the game a couple of years ago but it never worked, and I tried with Proton too and it was very slow (and it crashed too).